hax-rs/hax/README.md

 ### External

-To add hax to your external project and produce an executable (.exe), you must:
+To add hax to your external project and produce an executable, you must:

 1. Add [hax](https://crates.io/crates/hax) to your project with cargo: `cargo add hax -F external`
 2. Inside of `main.rs`, attribute your entrypoint with `#[hax::main]`